History of Haryana: Sports

 In Olympics, Haryana has won 52% (13/25) individual medals of India after Paris Olympics,2024.
 In Asian Games, Haryana won 38% (18/48) individual & 26% (18/69) of total medals in 2018, 63% (23/36) individual & 40% (23/57) of total medals in 2014.

 In Commonwealth Games (CWG), Haryana won 42% (20/53) of individual & 33% (20/61) of total medals in 2022 CWG, 41% (22/54) individual & 33% (22/66) of total medals in 2018 CWG, 32% (19/61) individual & 30% (19/64) of total medals in 2014 CWG, 32% (32/101) of medals in 2010 CWG, 10% (5/50) medals in 2006 CWG.

 Haryana (& its capital Chandigarh) is always among top 3 in the medal tally of National Games, Khelo India University Games, Khelo India Youth Games, etc.

 In the last 5 Khelo India national games, Haryana stood number-1 2-times and number-2 3-times on the overall medal tally.

 The actual number of medals from Haryana is much higher because Haryanvi players also represent Services and other states.

 The success of Haryana is due to government's policy intervention, rich reward system and job security for the budding athletes and the winners, where deep cultural interest of martial castes in military and traditional sports meets the state infrastructure and incentives provided by the Haryana state government.
 Plenty of analysis pieces attribute Haryana’s success in contact sports (boxing and wrestling) to the physical strength of the Jats, the influence of history and geography which has shaped the population.
 Indian Army had laid the foundation for the state to become a sports nursery" as people of haryana traditionally joined the military which nurtured the sporting talent.
 "The state’s domination in sports is somehow linked to the majority of its people’s collective preference for a robust physique that helps them work the fields under a sweltering sun, get jobs in the military, and indulge in sporting activities, more likely wrestling, experts say."

-This has created numerous inspirational national youth sports icons from Haryana and retired haryanvi olympians also continue to nurture the new sporting talent in Haryana which further enhances Haryana's dominance in sports.
-"Haryana succeeds in sports because everyone is aiming to excel.
-And by excel, they mean the Olympics.
-And an aim at gold.